‘Amoral’ Donald Trump ‘Eats Your Soul,’ Says Former FBI Director James Comey, Confessing It Happened To Him

 “Proximity to an amoral leader reveals something depressing.
 I think that’s at least part of what we’ve seen with Bill Barr and Rod Rosenstein,” Comey wrote, saying that people who lack “inner strength” will easily succumb to the “compromises necessary to survive” working with Trump.
 Comey cited former Defense Secretary James Mattis as an example of an official whose “character” allowed him to resist Trump’s influence.

-“It takes character like Mr. Mattis’s to avoid the damage,” Comey wrote.
-“Because Mr. Trump eats your soul in small bites.”
+“It takes character like Mr. Mattis’s to avoid the damage,” Comey wrote, adding, “because Mr. Trump eats your soul in small bites.”

 Comey even confessed that, prior to being fired by Trump, he found himself agreeing with such Trump falsehoods as “that he had the largest inauguration crowd in history,” and also agreeing with Trump that “he has been treated very unfairly.”

-The former FBI director concluded that those around rump often do not realize the effect that he has on them finding themselves repeating Trump’s use of certain words and phrases, and praising Trump for his “leadership,” Comey wrote.
+The former FBI director concluded that those around Trump often do not realize the effect that he has on them finding themselves repeating the United States President’s use of certain words and phrases, and praising Trump for his “leadership,” Comey wrote.

 “And then you are lost.
 He has eaten your soul.”